KiwiAttack/HomeLab/README.md

     * **SMTP Settings**: Configure `SMTP_HOST`, `SMTP_PORT`, `SMTP_USERNAME`, `SMTP_PASSWORD` (via secret), `SMTP_SSL`, `SMTP_STARTTLS`, `SMTP_EXPLICIT_TLS` for email functionality.
     * **Domain**: Set `DOMAIN` and `URL_BASE` to your public URL (e.g., `https://vault.kiwilab.dev`) for correct link generation.
     * **Sign-ups**: Adjust `SIGNUPS_ALLOWED` (`true` to enable, `false` to disable) and `SIGNUPS_VERIFY` (`true` to require email verification, `false` to skip) as needed for user registration.
 Remember to disable sign-ups after creating initial accounts for security.

-## Contributing

-Feel free to open issues or pull requests if you have suggestions or improvements for this homelab setup.

 ## License